Public Key Cryptography

 std::vector<uint8_t> subject_public_key() const;

-Return the X.509 SubjectPublicKeyInfo encoding of this key
+Return the X.509 SubjectPublicKeyInfo encoding of this key.
+See RFC 5280 for details.

 std::string fingerprint_public(const std::string &alg = "SHA-256") const;